yash22091/modsecurity-nginx-docker/README.md

 ---

-Made with ❤️ by \[Yash Patel].
+Made with ❤️ by \Yash Patel.
 Secure your web apps the open way.